 In 2015, Reed was honored at the Fusion Film Festival and named their 2015 Woman of the Year.

-Reed is currently directing The Rhythm Section, a global espionage thriller starring Blake Lively and Jude Law — produced by Barbara Broccoli and Michael G. Wilson for Paramount Pictures.
+Reed is currently finishing post on “The Rhythm Section”, a global espionage thriller/character study that she directed starring Blake Lively, Jude Law and Sterling K. Brown — produced by Barbara Broccoli and Michael G. Wilson for Paramount Pictures.